 We will be regularly sanitizing counter tops, door knobs, carts, push carts, cash registers, score posting kiosks, and all other frequently touched surfaces, including equipment used by Riverbend staff.

 Kent parks and trails are open for walking, running, and enjoying nature.

 Park visitors are asked to use open spaces and trails responsibly: practice social distancing (6 feet from anyone), bring hand sanitizer, and take all belongings and trash home.
 Closed amenities include playgrounds, sports courts (tennis, basketball, pickleball, wiffle ball, etc.), athletic complexes, restrooms, dog parks, skate parks and picnic shelters, etc. Most of these closed amenities are out in the open and cannot be fully secured or locked.
 Kent Parks is asking the public to honor this closure notice as part of the community’s collective response and individual responsibility to keep everyone safe.
 If it’s crowded and social distancing is difficult to maintain, please choose another trail or go to a different park.

 Town Square Plaza, located in downtown Kent on 2nd and Smith Street, has restroom facilities available for public use during regular operating hours.

-For all updates on Regional Trail closures, please follow King County Parks.
+For all updates on regional trails operated by King County, please follow King County Parks.